Vía de la Plata

 And it’s true.
 Although many albergues, cafeterías & bares take cards, there are some places that only take efectivo (cash).

-Most of us have at least one tarjeta (card), either de débito or de crédito.
-Or both.
-You will be able to use them to withdraw dinero from cajeros and to pay for hotels, restaurants and purchases in bigger shops in bigger towns.
+Most pilgrims carry at least one card, either de débito (debit) or de crédito (credit), or both.
+You can use them to withdraw money from ATMs and to pay at hotels, restaurants, and larger shops in bigger towns.

 • Before you travel, check your card’s conditions (fees and exchange rates) to avoid unpleasant surprises.
-For instance, tarjetas de crédito generally attract more fees than tarjetas de débito when withdrawing dinero from cajeros.
+For instance, credit cards generally attract more fees than debit cards when withdrawing cash from ATMS.

 If your card’s charges are too high, you might want to consider a prepaid card.
 Correos, the Spanish post office, has one.
 All info here: https://correosprepago.es

 • Let your bank know you are travelling.
-Otherwise, they might think the activity on your tarjeta looks suspicious and block it.
+Otherwise, they might think the activity on your card looks suspicious and block it.

 • Visa and Mastercard are the most widely accepted cards.
 It might be hard to find places that accept others such as American Express.